huma-engineering/huma-docs/data-collection/modules/risk-scores/covid-19-severity.md

 title: COVID-19 Severity Risk Score Questionnaire
 ---

-Huma aims to model the risk of individuals developing complications due to COVID-19, given routinely collected symptoms, demographic, pre-existing conditions, and vital signs that could all be collected via the Huma app.
+Huma aims to model the risk of individuals developing complications due to COVID-19.
+The risk score is calculated using routinely-collected symptoms, demographics, pre-existing conditions and vital signs, all of which can be collected via the Huma app.

 ## How it works

-Patients will answer questions in the Huma app about tests and symptoms of COVID-19.
-Care Teams can view new and historical results in the Clinician Portal and be informed of severity.

-### Patients

-From the home screen, Patients can select the COVID-19 Severity Risk Score Questionnaire, which will take the Patient through a series of measurements and questions.
+Patients will answer questions from the COVID-19 Severity Risk Score Questionnaire and their results will be stored and shared with their care team.

-### COVID-19 Severity Risk Score Questionnaire

-#### Question 0
+In the Clinician Portal, care teams will see the latest COVID-19 severity risk score for their patient.
+Concerning scores will be flagged for attention.

+In the Patient Summary, care teams will be able to see all historical data in graph or table form.

+## Questions

-** Before you begin, are you experiencing any of the following? **
+#### Before you begin, are you experiencing any of the following?

 - Severe pain in the centre of the chest like a tight band, heavy weight or squeezing
 - Face drooping on one side, difficulty moving your limbs and speaking